Do you really give a shit about extinction?

 P.S.
 If this article has made you uncomfortable, angry or upset then good, it was meant to.
 Please direct that energy into doing something positive for nature.
 Please share, share, share to get the message out there.
 Time is running out.

 P.P.S.
-The art you see in the photos is created using upcycled, organic and natural materials where possible.
+The art you see in the photos is created using upcycled, organic and natural materials.

 Please comment and share